lbarto12/golang-server-base/README.md

 In the `middleware.go` file, you may include any preconfigured or user made middleware so long as it matches the specificiations.
 To include middleware, it must be written as a function that accepts, and returns, an `http.Handler` object.
-This allows for configurations prior to adding the middleware, and lets each middlware propogate to the next.
+This allows for configurations prior to adding the middleware, and lets each middleware propogate to the next.

 Example of including the above middleware in your project, with settings: